kazumasa-kusaba/TwitterFollowersRecoder/README.md

-# TwitterFollowerCounter
+# TwitterFollowersCounter
-A tool for counting twitter follower on a regular basis.
+A tool for counting Twitter followers on a regular basis.